 1st Sunday of Advent Year B

-The season of advent presents us with the opportunity to prepare for Christmas and it also helps us to prepare for the 2nd coming of Jesus Christ at the end of time.
+The season of advent presents us with the opportunity to prepare for Christmas and it also helps us to prepare for the second coming of Jesus Christ at the end of time.
 This shows that our waiting and preparation for the coming of Christ should not end with the celebration of Christmas.
-It should be a life-long thing that will help us to be vigilant and be ready at all times, so that the 2nd coming of Christ will not come to us as a thief.
+It should be a life-long thing that will help us to be vigilant and be always ready, so that the second coming of Christ will not come to us as a thief.
 This is very important, taking into consideration the assertion in the gospel that no one knows the exact time that it will happen.
-We are soldiers of Christ and must be vigilant at all times, because we do not know the time or hour it will happen.
+We are soldiers of Christ and must be always vigilant because we do not know the time or hour it will happen.

-In the 1st reading, we see the prophet Isaiah acknowledging the faithfulness and mercy of God in the lives of his people and also praying and begging for Gods intervention in the lives of the Israelites.
+In the first reading, we see the prophet Isaiah acknowledging the faithfulness and mercy of God in the lives of his people and praying and begging for God’s intervention in the lives of the Israelites.
 They just returned from exile and things were no longer the way it was before the exile.
-The prophet Isaiah was encouraging them through his words and prayers; they have to prepare and wait on the Lord.
-In the same way, we also have to prepare and wait on the Lord during this season of advent.
-The good news is that the Israelites were not disappointed at the end of their wait; in the same way, God will not disappoint all those who prepare and wait in hope for the coming of Jesus Christ.
+The prophet Isaiah was encouraging them through his words and prayers that they must prepare and wait on the Lord.
+In the same way, we also must prepare and wait on the Lord during this season of advent.
+The good news is that the Israelites were not disappointed at the end of their wait.
+In the same way, God will not disappoint all those who prepare and wait in hope for the coming of Jesus Christ.